-Taking the time to load and balance your trailer properly will improve overall handling and minimize the strain on your tow vehicle.
+CAUTION- Taking the time to load and balance your trailer properly will improve overall handling and minimize the strain on your tow vehicle.
 Incorrectly loaded trailers tend to sway or swing from side to side, upsetting vehicle handling.
-Careful loading and balancing can help eliminate these problems.
+Careful loading and balancing, and a weight distribution hitch and sway-control device can help eliminate these problems.

 As mentioned earlier, conventional trailer tongue load must fall between 10-15% of the total trailer weight, or within the limits of the maximum trailer tongue load specified by the trailer manufacturer.
-Excessive trailer tongue load can actually push down the vehicle in back, lifting the front wheels to a point where traction, steering response, and braking are severely reduced.
-Insufficient trailer tongue load or negative load can lift the trailer tongue upwards on the trailer ball causing instability, which may lead to "tail wagging" or jackknifing.
+WARNING- Excessive trailer tongue load can actually push down the tow vehicle in back, lifting the front wheels to a point where traction, steering response, and braking are severely reduced which could result in an accident, personal injury or death.
+Too little trailer tongue load or negative load can lift the trailer tongue upwards on the trailer ball causing instability, which may lead to swaying, "tail wagging," or jackknifing.